paypal/generator-kraken-react/README.md

 **Basic Usage**

 - **src**
-It contains all the server side code.
+It contains all the server side code(node, express & kraken).
 Routes & route handlers are defined in controllers.
 The path at which a route is mounted is decided by the directory structure as follows.
 `src/controllers` dir is recursively scanned to find files that match the **controller-spec API**.
 With this API, the directory structure dictates the paths at which handlers will be mounted.
 For example:
     ```text